See, Plan, Rewind: Progress-Aware Vision-Language-Action Models for Robust Robotic Manipulation: Experiments

 \textbf{Simulation Benchmarks.} We evaluate our method on two robotic manipulation benchmarks: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{LIBERO}~\cite{libero}: A widely-used benchmark suite for language-instructed manipulation in diverse kitchen scenarios.
 We report results on its four distinct subtask categories: \textit{Long} (complex multi-step tasks), \textit{Goal} (goal-conditioned tasks), \textit{Object} (object-centric manipulation), and \textit{Spatial} (tasks requiring spatial reasoning). \item \textbf{LIBERO-Plus}~\cite{libero_plus}: A challenging out-of-distribution benchmark that creates over 10,000 task variants across the four LIBERO test sets through seven types of perturbations.
 We evaluate on five subsets: \textit{Background} (unseen background texture), \textit{Robot} (unseen robot initial state), \textit{Language} (unseen instruction phrasing), \textit{Layout} (unseen object layout), and \textit{Light} (unseen scene lighting).
 Our model is trained exclusively on the original LIBERO training data, demonstrating strong generalization to these diverse unseen variations. \end{itemize}

 \textbf{Real-Robot Tasks.} We further validate SPR on three real-robot tasks, including one basic pick-and-place task and two challenging scenarios involving long-horizon multi-object tidying and continuous-contact pushing without grasping: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Pick up the Object}: Given a table with four objects (eggplant, biscuit box, toy, bowl), the robot must identify the correct object specified by the language instruction.
-This basic single-object task validates the model's fundamental language grounding and manipulation capability. \item \textbf{Tidy up the Table}: The robot must organize 1--4 objects (towel, biscuit box, bowl, milk carton) on the table into their designated receptacles—bowl and towel into a basket, biscuit box and milk carton into a rubbish bin—while ignoring distractors such as a tissue box.
+This basic single-object task validates the model's fundamental language grounding and manipulation capability. \item \textbf{Tidy up the Table}: As shown in Figure~\ref{fig:real_visualization}, the workspace contains 1-4 target objects (towel, biscuit box, bowl, milk carton) along with distractors such as a tissue box.
+The robot must organize 1--4 objects (towel, biscuit box, bowl, milk carton) on the table into their designated receptacles—bowl and towel into a basket, biscuit box and milk carton into a rubbish bin—while ignoring distractors such as a tissue box.
 A trial is successful only when all objects are placed in their correct locations.
-This long-horizon setup with variable object counts serves to validate SPR's ability to plan and execute extended subtask sequences. \item \textbf{Push-T}: The robot uses a cylindrical end-effector to push a T-shaped block into a target zone, with success requiring full alignment.
+This long-horizon setup with variable object counts serves to validate SPR's ability to plan and execute extended subtask sequences. \item \textbf{Push-T}: As shown in Figure~\ref{fig:real_visualization}, a T-shaped block and a target zone are placed on the table.
+The robot uses a cylindrical end-effector to push a T-shaped block into a target zone, with success requiring full alignment.
+The figure illustrates how SPR decomposes this continuous-contact task into five subtask steps: approach, adjust, push, align, and fine-tune.
 This continuous contact manipulation task validates SPR's generalization beyond simple pick-and-place tasks. \end{itemize}

 \textbf{Evaluation Metric.} We evaluate task success rate, defined as the proportion of successful task completions.
 For LIBERO, we test 50 episodes per task across 10 tasks in each subset.
 For LIBERO-Plus, we test one episode per task across over 300 tasks for each of five perturbation types.
 For real-robot tasks, we conduct 10 trials per task configuration.